begoat/embrace-algorithm/leetcode/src/learn/array-and-string/array-two-pointer-technique/README.md

   > Iterate the array from two ends to the middle.

   > And it is worth noting that this technique is often used in a sorted array.

+* This is a very common scenario of using the two-pointer technique when you need:
+  > One slow-runner and one fast-runner at the same time.

+  > The key to solving this kind of problems is to **Determine the movement strategy for both pointers.**

+  > Similar to the previous scenario, you might sometimes need to sort the array before using the two-pointer technique.
+And you might need a greedy thought to determine your movement strategy.